 Health Insurance Portability and Accountability Act (HIPAA) guidance

 National Institute of Standards and Technology (NIST) guidelines

 Our email is protected from eavesdropping and impersonation by:

 Every write operation can be traced to a specific user, an IP address, and a browser type.
-For read operations, traditional Apache access, error, and SSL logging is kept for 10 weeks.
+Relevant server logging is being kept for 10 weeks:

 Web access, error, and TLS